-Over the past several years, sports leagues and teams have become media powerhouses.
-Fans are spending far more time on social platforms, in addition to watching live games and social media engagement has moved to the forefront of every sports league.
-It’s eliminated the geographic constraints of broadcast rights, and enables fans to feel closer to their favorite sport, team or player — no matter where they are in the world.
+Major sports leagues and teams have become media powerhouses on TV.
+Now that fans are spending more time on social platforms, they’re not watching as many live games, but social media engagement has moved to the forefront of every sports league.
+Social media has eliminated the geographic constraints of broadcast rights, and enables fans to feel closer to their favorite sport, team or player — no matter where they are in the world.
 Leagues know that close ties and deep fan engagement spur more loyalty and revenue from sports fans.

 But with 20 to 30 teams and the same number of venues, it’s hard for leagues to be everywhere at once.
 The growing demand for authentic, intimate content fueled by Snapchat, Facebook and Instagram stories means that leagues can’t simply rely on the Associated Press and similar media producers to feed their channels.
 Fans demand more.

 For social media teams, managing this media is like holding a firehose backward.
 It can seem like an insurmountable obstacle.
-To take on these challenges and build social media engagement faster, many sports leagues have turned to “live content correspondents” to capture candid media around each game.
+To take on these challenges and build social media engagement faster, many sports leagues have turned to live content correspondents, or live content creators, to capture candid media around each game.

 Live Content Correspondent Programs

 Live Content Correspondent (LCC) programs, also known as Real-Time Correspondent (RTC), Live Social Contributor (LSC) and Live Content Creator (LCC) programs, have grown in importance as fans show their desire to be part of the action at every game — both home and away.

 Major League Baseball launched the first Live Content Creator program about two years ago.
 Since then, the NBA, NHL, and NFL have also created similar programs.
 LCC programs are ideal for sports leagues of any size who are looking for a way to grow fan engagement as sports come back from hiatus without fans in seats. (if you’d like to be a live content creator MLB might be hiring)